 - Booth to pay for your visa

-What do you need to bring for a visa on arrival at Tehran Airport?
+What do you need to bring for your Iran visa on arrival?

 Before you leave home, make sure to have the following things with you (in your carry on!).

 - Valid passport that is still valid for 6 months after the duration of your intended visa

 - CASH!!
 Either $ or € will do.
 I paid 75 euros but this seems to vary.